Electricity sector in China: Storage

 Energy storage plays a critical role in China's energy landscape, serving as a key enabler for the large-scale integration of renewable energy sources, such as wind and solar power, into the national grid.
 By mitigating the variability and intermittency of renewable energy, storage technologies facilitate a more stable and reliable power supply.
-China has been investing heavily in various storage solutions, including battery storage systems, pumped hydro storage, and flywheel energy storage, among others.
+China invests heavily in various storage solutions, including battery storage systems, pumped hydro storage, among others.
 These technologies not only help in balancing supply and demand but also in improving the overall efficiency and resilience of the power system.

+By mid-2025, China passed 100 GW batteries (164 GW total storage) and added capacity market payments.
 In 2023, China's energy storage industry saw a dramatic surge, with its capacity expanding nearly fourfold due to advancements in technologies such as lithium-ion batteries.
 This remarkable growth was fueled by an investment exceeding 100 billion yuan (around US$13.9 billion) in recent years.
 By the close of 2023, the capacity within the sector of new-type energy storage soared to 31.39 gigawatts (GW), achieving an increase of over 260% compared to the previous year and almost a tenfold rise since 2020.
 The sector encompasses a range of innovative technologies, including electrochemical energy storage, compressed air energy storage, flywheel energy storage, and thermal energy storage, while pumped hydro storage is not included in this category.